Blackwolf499/The-Wolf-Library/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/8/8d/The_Ash_Yggdrasil_by_Friedrich_Wilhelm_Heine.jpg)

 Yggdrasil, a mythological norse tree, a bridge that connects the Nine Realms.
-Although not historically correct, I like to think of it as a tree of immense knowledge
+Although not mythologicallyh correct, I like to think of it as the great Tree Of Knowledge

 Project Yggdrasil was created to be an assorted library for all books techonology related, the amassed collection of books is gradually and continously being sorted and updated.